 This Chocolate Cake with Tart Cherries is a real treat for the holidays and not only.
-Valentines Day is also a great opportunity to impress your partner with this one.
+Valentine’s Day, birthday parties and anything in between are also great opportunities to impress your family and friends with this delicious recipe.
 If you like to bake from scratch, you will enjoy making this cake.

 As the holidays are approaching, it is always a good reason to bake, no matter what.
 And why not a cake?
 Cakes, actually, in my humble opinion, make great gifts for family and friends.
 Everybody loves them!
 No matter the occasion!
 Especially when they are homemade and from scratch.

 In the Romanian culture, people take great pride making a cake from scratch for birthdays and holidays.
 The cake itself is the star of a celebration and it has to be good, not average.
 The ones who prefer to buy a cake will look for the best place in town and splurge.
 It is well known that if you have an important celebration, you will have a beautiful cake, no matter if the food is fancy or not.
 The cake is THE THING there!

 Getting back to our recipe here, this cake is made with tart/sour cherries in syrup.
 It is well known that chocolate and cherries go very well together, but chocolate and sour cherries are made for each other!

 You can find sour cherries in syrup in any grocery store here in America or you can always order online.
 The grocery stores might have them in the ethnic isles, and they should look like this or like this.

 Bake the cake, then while the cake is cooling, you make the filling.
 The filling is a combination of butter, sugar, a pudding that is made separately, chocolate and cocoa.To this combination, the sour cherries are added.